wootencl/apidocs-v4/source/includes/_cashprices.md

 ```
 *Available modes of operation: real-time*

-The Cash Prices resource allows access to our internal collection of pricing data.
+The Cash Prices endpoint allow access to our internal collection of pricing data.
 The data comes from actual providers
 selling actual services.
 For a location where a cash price has not been collected, a price is estimated using a
 multivariate model.

-Available Cash Prices Endpoints:

 Endpoint | HTTP Method | Description
 -------- | ----------- | -----------